fivdi/pigpio/README.md

    * Multiple frequencies and duty cycle ranges supported
  * Servo control on any of GPIOs 0 through 31
  * Trigger pulse generation
+ * Read or write up to 32 GPIOs as one operation with banked GPIO
  * Pull up/down resistors
  * Low latency interrupt handlers
    * Handle up to 8500 interrupts per second